GATO: GPU-Accelerated and Batched Trajectory Optimization for Scalable Edge Model Predictive Control: Design and Implementation

 Importantly, because all computations to form $S$, $\gamma$, and each timestep's merit function are block-local, only cheap \emph{intra}-block synchronizations are needed.
 Only a single \emph{grid-wide} synchronization is required to finalize $\Phi^{-1}$, and a block-level reduction is used to compute the merit function for each line search iterate across all batches of solves.

 Throughout these computations, temporary variables are computed in fast shared memory and all final matrices and vectors are arranged densely and contiguously in global memory to maximize naturally coalesced loads and stores by the downstream PCG solver.
 We also reserve the device’s persisting L2 cache to reduce global memory access during PCG.
-Most importantly, only the current system state(s) and goal(s) are provided from the CPU host, and only the final optimized state and control trajectories are sent back to the host.
-As such, round-trip CPU-GPU data transfer overheads are minimized.
+Most importantly, only the current system state(s) and goal(s), as well as the final optimized state and control trajectories, incur round-trip CPU-GPU data transfer overheads.